jvitku/demonodes/README.md

 3. Add these new templates into the `nengo/simulator-ui/python/nef/templates/__init__.py` file
 4. Restart Nengo, you should see your nodes in the left panel

-### Launching your Nodes as an Ordinary Part of ROS
-The second possibility is to launch these nodes as standalone applications, so there is no need for the Nengo simulator.
-Moreover, these nodes can communicate with help of either *jroscore* from the Nengoros project or *roscore* from typical ROS installation.
-In order to launch these nodes:

-1. Create script which is able to launch these nodes.
-From the root of your project, run:

-		./gradlew installApp
-2. Run your favorite ROS core, e.g. from the root of nengoros project:

-		./jroscore/jroscore

-3. Run the auto-generated startup script with the name of node to launch, e.g. on unix system:

-		./build/install/projectTemplate/bin/projectTemplate org.hanns.myPackage.DemoPublisher

-Note that you can change some properties of nodes by adding optional command line arguments, for more information, see: http://wiki.ros.org/Remapping%20Arguments

 TODO